 For the first time, I recognized that I was burnt out, not being supportive, and my judgment clouded by the anxiety I was feeling.
 Taking a step back let me not only recover but also gain valuable perspective.
 I’ve since worked with my team to walk them through the same process of gaining perspective and taking a step back when necessary.

 On trouble sleeping.
 I’m terrible at it.
 I’m not a good sleeper.
-I get 3-6 hours a night and wake up frequently throughout the night either because I’m thinking about work or overheated.
+I get 3 to 6 hours a night and wake up frequently throughout the night either because I’m thinking about work or overheated.
 For a while, Olly sleep gummies worked for me, and I started taking some CBD to help me sleep as well.
 I was also taking melatonin but started getting headaches and wasn’t staying asleep well.

 Admittedly, a few times I took NyQuil to fall asleep when I knew I didn’t have to be up too early.
 I since stopped because I could feel myself getting dependent.
 I normally get home from work around 8 or 9, order food, eat quickly, and get in bed.
 I watch TV until I fall asleep pretty much every night.